Presenting our players and makers for 2026 (listed alphabetically)!

 RICCARDO TESI & GIUA (ITALY)

 With a stellar career, Riccardo is one of the most respected musicians in the world for his amazing musical compositions but also as a teacher and custodian of many Italian folk music styles.
 Audiences may remember his visit to WA several years ago with Banditaliana.
+Riccardo returns in duo form with Giua, a stunning female vocalist and guitarist.

-“The recognised master of the diatonic accordion alongside one of the most beautiful voices and expressive guitars in Italian music” – Laura Bianchi
+“The recognised master of the diatonic accordion alongside one of the most beautiful voices and expressive guitars in Italian music”– Laura Bianchi

 SUD (ITALY/ AUS)